eclab/edisyn/README.md

 ## Contributors

-* Bryan Hoyle (collaboration on the Red Sound DarkStar editor)
+* Bryan Hoyle (collaboration on the Red Sound DarkStar and Microtuning editors)

 ## Donations